getson/MonolithicArchitecture/README.md

 # Monolithic architecture based on CQRS and DDD principles
-This repository present an approach how to build a Monolithic architecture using AspNet.core, EntityFrameworkCore, IdentityServer, CQRS, DDD etc.
+This repository presents an approach on how to build an application using Monolithic architecture, ASP.NET Core, EntityFrameworkCore, Identity Server, CQRS, DDD etc.

 ![Build Status](https://github.com/getson/MonolithicArchitecture/workflows/Build%20Status/badge.svg?branch=master)